 Solitaire Frenzy, Ligretto, and Dutch Blitz are well known retail game sets inspired by the free version of Nertz.
 Perpetual Commotion, Wackee Six, and NayJay! are also Nertz inspired game sets that have been more recently developed.
 Though not related to Nertz, Rook playing card decks are often used in certain religious sects of Nertz players.
 Nertz Solitaire, Solitaire Race(free), Nerts Showdown(free Facebook app), eNerts(trial), and Nerts High Speed Card Game are some of the Nertz-inspired computer games available online.
 Ligretto also has a free computer version available.
 There are also a few Nerts and Pounce apps available for the iPhone, iPad, iTouch, Andriod, and Windows 7 phone platforms.
+Independent developers have also made versions of Nertz games for the Xbox 360 and Facebook.
 Take a look at some Nertz Products of the Past.

 THE NATIONAL NERTZ ASSOCIATION: The National Nertz Association (NNA) is an organization committed to the growth and welfare of the game of Nertz.
 The NNA is the national governing body for the game of Nertz and the recognized leader in promoting and developing the game's growth in the United States.
 We strive to grow Nertz at every level with a goal of making it accessible to everyone.
 We make an effort to support various events so that the public has more opportunities to learn and play the game.
 The NNA was officially formed in 2004 following the publication of the first Official Nertz Rulebook.
 Prior to that, the NNA had unofficially convened since the 90's.
 After some serious deliberations, the NNA went online in January 2007 opening PLAYNERTZ.com and the NNA up to the public.